High-power rocketry: Certification in South Africa

-In order to gain certification an individual needs to demonstrate his ability to successfully build, launch and recover a rocket within the given power range of the level he/she is seeking.
+To gain certification, an individual must demonstrate the ability to successfully build, launch, and recover a rocket within the power range of the level being sought.

 Construction

 High-power rocket designs can vary widely as do anticipated altitudes and performance, but altitudes of 10000 ft and velocities in the supersonic ranges are not uncommon.
 A combination of (often) larger mass and higher apogees may require sophisticated recovery systems.
 High-power rockets are frequently flown with sophisticated electronic devices used for recording flight data (altitude, velocity, acceleration/deceleration, G-forces) and for deploying recovery methods or devices.

 High-power rockets are constructed from materials such as phenolic resin, fiberglass, carbon fiber, and other composite materials and plastics.
 Motor casings are normally machined aluminium with ablative phenolic or paper liners and are reloadable, i.e. can be used multiple times.

 Propulsion

 High-power rockets are predominantly powered by commercially available APCP-based motors or nitrous oxide-based hybrid motors.

 Motors for High-Power Rocketry are typically "H" and above (with a few notable exceptions in the "G" range).
 The lettered naming system is a standard in the hobby in which successive letters double the delivered impulse of the previous letter.
 Each letter also has a range of impulses under which a given motor can be classified.